 Awarded $400,000 in June 2014.

-Led by Crop Sciences Assistant Professor Sarah Taylor Lovell, the project will work to evaluate options to “meet growing demands for healthy foods while advancing the sustainability of food production systems in the United States and abroad.”
+Originally led by Crop Sciences Associate Professor Sarah Taylor Lovell, the project continues to evaluate options to “meet growing demands for healthy foods while advancing the sustainability of food production systems in the United States and abroad.”
 A crop with various woody plants (hedges and trees) could be more sustainable for a variety of reasons.